nviennot/mongoid_lazy_migration/README.md

 Cleaning up
 -----------

+Once all the document have their migration state equal to done, you must do two things:

+1. Remove the migration block from your model.
-Once all the document have their migration state equal to done, you must cleanup your collection (removing the migration_state field) to clear some database space, and to ensure that you can run a future migration.
+2. Cleanup the database (removing the migration_state field) to ensure that you can run a future migration.

 The two ways to cleanup a collection are: